Free computer Tutorials

 If you type Textbox1 in your code window, then a full stop, you get a list of properties and methods available to the textbox.
 Scroll up to the top and locate the Copy method:

-Notice the tool tip in yellow.
+Notice the tool tip.
 It's telling you what this method does - copies the current selection to the clipboard.
 The clipboard is a temporary storage area available to most Windows applications.
 When you invoke the Copy method of the textbox, any selected text is place in this temporary storage area for you.
 You don't have to write any other code.

 So access the code for your Copy menu item, and add this line to it: